 The Sussex Seabed Restoration Project, founded by the inspiring Steve Allnutt, is working hard to put the kelp back where it should be; between Selsey Bill and Brighton on the south coast.

 Steve recently gave up his job with the NHS to focus on his Sussex Seabed Restoration Project on a full-time basis.
-Based out of his garage with funding raised through a crowdfunding scheme and donations from other organisations such as Fat Face his project has garnered coverage from local and national news as well as support from local restaurants who have contributed oyster shells for the kelp to grow on.
+Based out of his garage with funding raised through a crowdfunding scheme and donations from other organisations such as the Fat Face Foundation his project has garnered coverage from local and national news as well as support from local restaurants who have contributed oyster shells for the kelp to grow on.

 Steve hopes that ‘Sussex is the beginning of a massive domino effect across the rest of the UK.
 I’ve seen for myself how quickly the kelp and other marine life can bounce back when its left alone by trawlers.
 Whilst it’s really encouraging it’s also devastating to think of the destruction that’s still happening to the rest of the UK’s oceans and marine life’.